windytan/redsea/README.md

 -h, --input-hex        Input is hex groups in the RDS Spy format

--x, --output-hex       Output is hex groups in the RDS Spy format
+-l, --loctable DIR     Load TMC location table from a directory in TMC
+                       Exchange format

 -p, --show-partial     Display PS and RadioText before completely
                        received (as partial_ps, partial_radiotext)